Wingman (Person of Interest): Plot

 Reese (Jim Caviezel) shoots a drug dealer in the streets after a pursuit with Fusco (Kevin Chapman).
-However, the precinct's new Captain, Moreno (Monique Gabriela Curnen) reprimands Reese for failing to stick to the police protocol and warns him to be more responsible on his job.
+However, the precinct's new Captain, Moreno (Monique Gabriela Curnen) reprimands Reese for failing to stick to the police protocol and warns him to be more responsible on the job.
+After being told off by Fusco, Reese begins quickly catching killers legally, but uses some of his more questionable skills to identify them.

 Finch (Michael Emerson) contacts Reese to work on their new number: Andre Cooper (Ryan O'Nan), a "wingman"-a professional "social liaison" who helps other men find dates.
-Due to Reese wanting to avoid problems and focusing on a murder case, Fusco goes undercover as a client for Cooper.
+Due to Reese wanting to avoid problems and focus on a murder case, Fusco goes undercover as a client for Cooper.
 When Cooper tries to flirt with a woman, her boyfriend Mickey (Jason Pendergraft) tries to punch Cooper before being subdued by Fusco, who blows his cover.
 Despite this, Cooper intends to continue helping Fusco.
-In an art gallery, Shaw (Sarah Shahi) recognizes hitmen and Fusco and Cooper Flee.
+In an art gallery, Shaw (Sarah Shahi) recognizes hitmen and Fusco and Cooper flee.
 However, Mickey intercepts them and takes them in a van.

 Meanwhile, Root (Amy Acker) asks Finch for help in another task for the Machine.
 Pretending to be a famed underworld scavenger and his assistant, they purchase a black-market AT4 anti-tank weapon.
 Afterward, they are led to another black-market exchange with a Latvian mob to sell the launcher.
 At the last second, Finch breaks character, triggering a standoff that Root resolves by shooting the mobsters in the knees and tipping off the police.

 Reese and Shaw obtain the location of the van but Reese can't go due to working on several unsolved cases for Moreno and blowing his cover will alert Samaritan.
-At the location, Cooper confesses to Fusco that Mickey was involved with the mob on Howland Hook Marine Terminal and the District Attorney asked Cooper to testify against him but Cooper has refused.
-They are put on containers but are saved by Shaw and Reese, who arrived as the location coincided with a case.
+At the location, Cooper confesses to Fusco that Mickey was involved with the mob on Howland Hook Marine Terminal and the District Attorney asked Cooper to testify against him, but Cooper has refused.
+They are put in a shipping container but are saved by Shaw, Bear and Reese, who turns out to be investigating the murder that Cooper had witnessed.
 They manage to subdue the captors and bring them to the precinct, earning Moreno's respect.
-Cooper also agrees to testify against Mickey and also helps Fusco with a date.
+Cooper agrees to testify against Mickey and also helps Fusco with a date.
 The episode ends as Root shows Finch what the Machine provided for them: duffel bags full of money and weaponry to provide the team ongoing funding for their work.